duckdb/duckdb/CONTRIBUTING.md

 * Use tabs for indentation, spaces for alignment.
 * Lines should not exceed 120 columns.
-* To make sure the formatting is consistent, please use version 10.0.1, installable through `python3 -m pip install clang-format==10.0.1.1`
+* To make sure the formatting is consistent, please use version 11.0.1, installable through `python3 -m pip install clang-format==11.0.1` or `pipx install clang-format==11.0.1`.
 * `clang_format` and `black` enforce these rules automatically, use `make format-fix` to run the formatter.
 * The project also comes with an [`.editorconfig` file](https://editorconfig.org/) that corresponds to these rules.